Fat Loss and Gaining Muscle Mass

 Fatty tissue doesn’t come about exclusively from dietary fat

 Stored body fat is composed of not only the same fat you ingested through your nutrition.
 Body fat is created also in the following way.
-You ingest carbohydrates, say white bread.
+You eat carbohydrates, say white bread.
 In the body it is broken down to simpler sugars.
 Part of these sugars are used for momentary energy needs, part are stored into muscles and the liver and the excess is converted to fat.
 This fat is stored as body fat.

 Hormones are the regulators that burn or store fat, build or waste muscle